knpuniversity/symfony2-series/knpu/episode3/json-response.rst

 So why not return something different, like a JSON response?
 JSON is great because it's easy to create in PHP and easy for JavaScript to understand.
-And actually, could we make the endpoints able to return both?
+And actually, could we make the endpoints return both?
 Why not!

 Start by adding a ``format`` wildcard to both of the routes.
 Give it a default value of ``html``: